prasad-waster/E-Waste-MVP/README.md

-# ♻️ InnoVibe – Revolutionizing E-Waste Management with AI and Community
+# ♻️ Revolutionizing E-Waste Management with AI and Community

 InnoVibe is a dynamic web platform developed for the **Google Solution Challenge** to address the escalating **e-waste crisis** through innovative technology and community engagement.